It preemptively threatened their lawyer if he went forward with suit

-Having gotten wind that plaintiffs’ lawyer Erik Kaardal was planning to hold a press conference on “District property” later that day, Trevor Helmers told the lawyer he would be “trespassing” and hinted he would be arrested if he showed up.
+Having gotten wind that plaintiffs’ lawyer Erick Kaardal was planning to hold a press conference on “District property” later that day, Trevor Helmers told the lawyer he would be “trespassing” and hinted he would be arrested if he showed up.

 Responding to the alleged U.S. Flag Code violation, Helmers wrote:

 [T]here is no private cause of action for a lawsuit against a governmental entity upon those grounds.
 Thus, I would encourage you to please research this issue thoroughly prior to filing a lawsuit, and to remove this frivolous claim.
-If this type of claim is made, the District will be seeking its costs and fees for having to respond, and would plan to file a Rule 11 sanctions motion [for ‘frivilous arguments’].
+If this type of claim is made, the District will be seeking its costs and fees for having to respond, and would plan to file a Rule 11 sanctions motion [for ‘frivolous arguments’].

 IMAGE: Cheryl Casey/Shutterstock